A car that’s shaking (vibrating) when braking or moving is telling you something is wrong!

 When car brakes are applied, hydraulics press a metallic pad against the brake rotor to cause friction.

-During this process extremely high temperatures are created that can cause the rotor to warp and wear out.
+During this process, extremely high temperatures are created that can cause the rotor to warp and wear out.

-Also, as break pads wear, they sometimes cause grooves in the rotor that are removed by a process called “Rotor Turning” or “Turning of Rotors,” for the DIY mechanic this can be done at most auto part stores.
+Also, as brake pads wear, they sometimes cause grooves in the rotor that are removed by a process called “Rotor Turning” or “Turning of Rotors,” for the DIY mechanic this can be done at most auto part stores.

 When rotors are turned, material from the rotor is cut off the disk and a fresh smooth surface is left.